harlantwood/webdriverio-mocha-example/README.md

-This is a simple example integrating webdriverio and mocha (lightly sugared with chai), using selenium-standalone server.
+This is a simple example integrating:

-It works out of the box with Circle CI, and likely other CI services too.
+- webdriverio using phantomjs
+- mocha (lightly sugared with chai)
+- selenium-standalone for the selenium server

 To run: